Delicacy and strength

 Emil Wikström - Delicacy and Strength were the Gösta Serlachius Museum of Fine Arts special exhibition in 2002.
 It features those of the sculptor's most central works which are small enough to move.
 The small pieces and portraits by Wikström, who was known as "The Master of Visavuori", are excellent demonstrations of delicacy and strenght of the shaping hands through which the artist and deft artisan expressed himself.
 This book, published in conjuction with the exhibition, presents in pictures and essays all of the 54 sculptures and reliefs as well as the selection of 20 medals.
 Included are all of the Wikström creations that have gained the status of classics in museum collections, in addition to several landmark works now in private collections, and which have not been publicly exhibited since the early 20th century.

 Exhibition publication: Maritta Pitkänen, Juha Ivas

 Editor: Helena Hänninen

 Published by the Gösta Serlachius Fine Arts Foundation

-Publication available also in Swedish language: Kraft och känsla.
+Publication is also available in Swedish language, Kraft och känsla.
 The Finnish version is sold out.

 Toimitusaika on 2–5 arkipäivää.
 Tuotteet toimitetaan postipakettina Postiin, Postin noutopisteeseen tai pakettiautomaattin.
 Pikkupakettina lähetettävät jaetaan päiväpostin mukana vastaanottajan ilmoittamaan osoitteeseen.